DFE-Digital/sts-plan-technology-for-your-school/terraform/README.md

 ### KeyVault Firewall Error

-When running locally you see an error simular to the following:
+When running locally you see an error similar to the following:

 > Making Read request on Azure KeyVault Secret.
 Client address is not authorized and caller is not a trusted service.
 Client address: 123.456.789.123.